Understanding Contrastive Representation Learning from Positive Unlabeled (PU) Data: Experiments

-Our ablation experiments are particularly designed to understand the role of incorporating available weak supervision and robustness properties of contrastive learning in the PU setting.
-We primarily compare \textsc{puCL}~\eqref{eq:icml-2024:puCL} with two natural baselines - unsupervised \textsc{ssCL}~\eqref{eq:icml-2024:sscl}, and supervised \textsc{sCL-PU}~\eqref{eq:icml-2024:pu_scl}.
-In (\cref{sec:icml-2024.app.parametric_CL}), we also discuss other weakly supervised objectives including \textsc{dCL}~\citep{chuang2020debiased}, \textsc{mCL}~\citep{cui2023rethinking} and compare them with \textsc{puCL}.
-We perform ablations on ImageNet-I: a subset of dog (P) vs non-dog (N) images sampled from ImageNet-1k~\citep{hua2021feature, robustness}; ImageNet-II: Imagewoof (P) vs ImageNette (N) -- two subsets from ImageNet-1k~\citep{fastai_imagenette}; CIFAR-0: dog (P) vs cat (N), two semantically similar i.e. hard to distinguish classes of CIFAR-10.
+playing a crucial role in the bias variance trade-off of incorporating weak supervision. \\ \\ To gain deeper insights into the role of weak supervision, we conduct systematic ablations across different settings of the PU-specific parameter $\kappa$, and evaluate downstream generalization performance.
+We perform experiments on {\bf three additional datasets} -- {\bf ImageNet-I}: a subset of dog (P) vs non-dog (N) images sampled from ImageNet-1k~\citep{hua2021feature, robustness}; {\bf ImageNet-II}: Imagewoof (P) vs ImageNette (N) -- two subsets from ImageNet-1k~\citep{fastai_imagenette} and {\bf CIFAR-0}: dog (P) vs cat (N), two semantically similar classes of CIFAR-10.